reconbot/midi-parser/README.md

 The SysEx commands are unwrapped of their header and footer bytes and provided on the `sysex` event with raw data.
 Since any multibyte data (eg strings) or values over 127 need to be "14 bit encoded".
 The class methods `decodeString` and `encodeString` are available to assist.

-The Midi command handling is subject to change.
-Currently they are emitted as is on the `midi` event with raw data.
-However there is no channel and command separation done as of yet.
+The Midi command are emitted on the `midi` event with command, channel (or null if N/A), and an array of data bytes.

 ## Feature Completeness
  - Robust error handling (drop anything that doesn't make sense)